What is Recurrent Neural Networks (RNN)?

 • Vanishing Gradients: Vanishing gradients occur when the gradient values are too small, causing the model to stop learning or take far too long.
 This was a big issue in the 1990s, and it was far more difficult to address than the exploding gradients.
 Fortunately, Sepp Hochreiter and Juergen Schmidhuber’s LSTM concept solved the problem.

-What Are Different Variations of RNN?
+What Are the Different Variations of RNN?

 • Long Short-Term Memory (LSTM): A popular choice for complex tasks.
-LSTM networks introduce gates i.e., input gate, output gate and forget gate that control the flow of information within the network, allowing them to learn long-term dependencies more effectively than vanilla RNNs.
+LSTM networks introduce gates, i.e., input gate, output gate, and forget gate, that control the flow of information within the network, allowing them to learn long-term dependencies more effectively than vanilla RNNs.

 • Gated Recurrent Unit (GRU): Similar to LSTMs, GRUs use gates to manage information flow.
 However, they have a simpler architecture, making them faster to train while maintaining good performance.
 This makes them a good balance between complexity and efficiency.